 As cleanup from hurricanes Harvey and Irma continues, there’s no doubt we’ve had a busy hurricane season.
-That means it's also been a busy time for scam artists looking to make a fast buck from storm victims and those wanting to help.
+That means it’s also been a busy time for scam artists looking to make a fast buck from storm victims and those wanting to help.

 These scammers operate in a variety of ways — so everyone needs keep an eye out following a major storm.